 On November 2, 2022, KWG completed the conversion of \$6,609,419.86 of Debentures (representing \$5,862,053.51 of principal and \$747,366.35 of interest) into 2,643,648 MVS and 440,614 warrants, each such warrant entitling the holder acquire three MVS from treasury upon payment of \$3.20 per share at any time on or before the earlier of December 15, 2023 or two business days after completion of a change of control event.
-The conversion of these Debentures will have a significant positive effect on the Company's working capital.
+The conversion of these Debentures had a significant positive effect on the Company's working capital.

-The Company forecasts operating expenditures of approximately \$5,000,000 for 2022.
-Due to the funds raised through the convertible debenture issuances in September and October 2021 and the receipt of funds from Fancamp on September 1, 2022, the Company currently has sufficient working capital to finance its corporate and administrative activities for the remainder of 2022 and the first half of 2023.
-The Company expects to raise additional funds through further equity or debt financings, receipt of funds from the exercise of outstanding share purchase warrants and stock options or the sale of non-core assets throughout 2022 to cover longer term costs and exploration activities.
+The Company forecasts operating expenditures of approximately \$5,000,000 for 2023.
+Due to the funds raised through the convertible debenture issuances in September and October 2021 and again in April 2023 and the receipt of funds from Fancamp on September 1, 2022, the Company currently has sufficient working capital to finance its corporate and administrative activities through the first three quarters of 2023.
+The Company expects to raise additional funds through further equity and/or debt financings, receipt of funds from the exercise of outstanding share purchase warrants and stock options or the sale of non-core assets throughout 2023 to cover longer term costs and exploration activities.